 I also had fun testing my stove—an MSR Whisperlite Universal that was a gift from my uncle a couple of years back that I had never used before—out on the shared balcony of my apartment building.
 It felt a little incongruous trying out this wilderness equipment amongst the skyscrapers of midtown Manhattan, but the stove did indeed work fine; it cooked me a serviceable Pad Thai for dinner.

 Finally, with all of these preparations done, it was time to go on the trip.
-After work on Thursday, I went over to Josh’s house in Queens, where I spend the night.
+After work on Thursday, I went over to Josh’s house in Queens, where I spent the night.
 We then both took Friday off of work, setting off in the morning to drive upstate to the Adirondacks.
 The drive itself wasn’t that eventful; about the most interesting thing that happened was stopping at McDonald’s on the way there for lunch.

 Due to our rather late start to the day (Josh and I both like to sleep in), we arrived at the parking at the Adirondack Loj around 3pm, which is fairly late.
 On the bright side, it was so late that some parking spots had opened up, so we didn’t have to park further up along the road.
 Right away, we were treated to vibrant fall colors in the parking lot, with brilliant scarlet trees illuminated by the afternoon sun.
 Before starting the hike, we stopped by the nearby Heart Lake to admire the view of the dimmer but still pleasant fall colors on the lake shore.